CDCgov/data-exchange-processing-status/libs/README.md

 ## schema-validation
 The `schema-validation` library is used for processing status report validations.
 Each report has a schema associated with it that this library can be used to determine whether the report is valid or not and if not, the reasons why.

+## notifications-dispatcher
+The `notifications-dispatcher` library provides an interface for dispatching notifications for various systems, including emails and webhooks.